AltaPay/plugin-magento1/README.md

 !!!
 Important note related to the branding changes: please uninstall the Altapay plugin before installing the newer version (greater than 1.8.0)!

+2.8.0
+* Improvements:
+    - Additional improvements for bundle products
+    - Added support for:
+        - configurable products with fixed price
+        - customer tax after discount configuration
+        - multiple catalog discounts
+        - amounts with more than two digits (payment gateway limitation)
+* Bug fixtures:
+    - Missing shipping details or phone number, when 3rd party plugins used, at order creation
+    - Hijacked sessions issue

 2.7.0
 * Improvements:
    - Added support for bundle products
    - Multiple enhancements related to various types of discounts
    - Added support for shipping discounts
    - Shipping can be refunded as a regular order line
-    - Added a list of limitations (subject to changes)
+   - Added a list of limitations(subject to changes)
 * Bug fixture:
    - Failed partial captures and refunds when Klarna used

 2.6.1
 * Bug fixture